-How Safe is Information Stored in the Cloud?
+Information Stored in the Cloud?
+How Safe is it?

-Information security should be a key concern for businesses.
+Information stored in the cloud should be a key security concern for businesses.
 Data plays a bigger role in the running of a business than ever before, and the penalties associated with data breaches are increasing.

 When making decisions about IT infrastructure, security concerns should play a role.
 When for example deciding to move from a physical, internal server to a remote cloud-based model, data-security concerns should play a key role.